𝗡𝘂𝗿 𝗔𝗺𝗶𝗿𝗮𝗵 𝗠𝗼𝗵𝗱 𝗞𝗮𝗺𝗶𝗹

 𝙳𝙷𝙸 = 𝟷 − (𝙻𝚊𝚝𝚎𝚗𝚌𝚢_𝚍𝚎𝚟𝚒𝚊𝚝𝚒𝚘𝚗 + 𝙴𝚖𝚋𝚎𝚍𝚍𝚒𝚗𝚐_𝚜𝚑𝚒𝚏𝚝)/𝟸

-All variables are normalized to [0,1].
+All variables are normalized to the interval [𝟬,𝟭].

-AI-OS follows a modular supervisory architecture.
+AI-OS follows a modular supervisory architecture designed to integrate monitoring, evaluation, and mitigation.

 𝟰.𝟭 𝗦𝘁𝗮𝗯𝗶𝗹𝗶𝘁𝘆 𝗘𝗻𝗴𝗶𝗻𝗲

-Computes subsystem indices and ADSI.
+Computes subsystem indices and the ADSI composite stability score.

 𝟰.𝟮 𝗚𝘂𝗮𝗿𝗱𝗿𝗮𝗶𝗹 𝗟𝗮𝘆𝗲𝗿

-• Threshold enforcement
+• stability threshold enforcement

 • Z-score anomaly detection

-• Degradation classification
+• degradation classification

-• Tier escalation
+• escalation triggers

 𝟰.𝟯 𝗠𝗼𝗻𝗶𝘁𝗼𝗿𝗶𝗻𝗴 𝗦𝗲𝗿𝘃𝗶𝗰𝗲